 - Engineering and Construction fields

-Most architects use the technique of Pythagoras theorem to find the value as well as when length or breadth are known it is very easy to calculate the diameter of a particular sector.
+Most architects use the technique of the Pythagorean theorem to find the value as well as when length or breadth are known it is very easy to calculate the diameter of a particular sector.
 It is mainly used in two dimensions in engineering fields.

 - Face recognition in security cameras